wp-plugins/front-end-only-users/readme.txt

 = How do I use the forgot password shortcode? =

-You would want to create a separate page with the ‘[forgot-password]’ shortcode, and then another page with the ‘confirm-forgot-password’ shortcode on it.
-For the ‘[forgot-password]’ shortcode, you would then add an attribute ‘reset_email_url’ with a value set to whatever URL you're using for the ‘[confirm-forgot-password]’ shortcode.
+You would want to create a separate page with the [forgot-password] shortcode, and then another page with the ‘confirm-forgot-password’ shortcode on it.
+For the [forgot-password] shortcode, you would then add an attribute ‘reset_email_url’ with a value set to whatever URL you're using for the [confirm-forgot-password] shortcode.

-=How do I restrict and redirect a user to the login page when user is not logged in? =
+= How do I restrict and redirect a user to the login page when user is not logged in? =

-Content can be restricted using the ‘[restricted/restricted]’ tag.
+Content can be restricted using the [restricted/restricted] tag.
 Any content between the opening and closing tags will only be visible to those who are logged in.
-To redirect a user when the user in not logged in you would want to use the ‘[login redirect_page='url']’ shortcode where the url is the login page you want to redirect to.
+To redirect a user when the user in not logged in you would want to use the [login redirect_page='url'] shortcode where the url is the login page you want to redirect to.

 = How do I customize the style of this plugin?
 I'd like to change the color of my button.
 Can you let me know how I can do that? =

 You can customize the plugin by adding code to the "Custom CSS" box on the "Options" page.
 For example, if you want the button to be red you might try adding:

-‘.ewd-feup-submit.pure-button.pure-button-primary {background: red;}’
+.ewd-feup-submit.pure-button.pure-button-primary {background: red;}

 = How do I translate the plugin into my language? =
 A great place to start learning about how to translate a plugin is at the link below: <http://premium.wpmudev.org/blog/how-to-translate-a-wordpress-plugin>